gulinan/gulinan/README.md

 Hi!..

 - This is Gül İnan.
-- I am a PhD level statistician and working as a faculty member at Department of Mathematics, Istanbul Technical University, Turkey.
+:mortar_board: I am a PhD level statistician and working as a faculty member at Department of Mathematics, Istanbul Technical University, Turkey.
-- I am currently interested in data science tools in digital humanites and high-dimensional image data analysis.
+:book: I am currently interested in data science tools in digital humanites and high-dimensional image data analysis.
-- In Spring21, I am teaching an undergraduate level "Introduction to Data Science" course.
+:movie_camera: In Spring21, I am teaching an undergraduate level "Introduction to Data Science" course.